sergiusens/snappy-docs/build-snaps/go.md

 The Go plugin will build using the version of Go on the system running snapcraft.
 We’ll cover building using different versions of Go in the geth example further down.

+When using local sources, snapcraft needs to construct a suitable `GOPATH`.
+For this it uses `go-importpath` to know where the sources should live within `GOPATH/src`.

 ```yaml
 parts:
   httplab: